MykelAllan/MykelAllan/README.md

 - **Additional Skills**: Strong problem-solving and time management abilities.

 🎓 **Education**:

-- Currently pursuing a Computer Programming Diploma with Co-op at Humber College.
-- Made it to the Dean's Honour List.
+- Made it to the Dean's Honour List (2 - times).
 - Highlighted courses include Algorithms, Operating Systems, Web Programming, Database Programming, and more.

 ---